 Chris is interested in all sports, and remains a keen and active hockey player, runner, golfer and weekend dog walker with his two labradors.

-Following her law degree, Lauren has worked in business and reference publishing for nearly 25 years, covering a diverse range of subject areas including consumer reference, local government, politics, banking and financial services, marketing, ELT, dictionaries and law.
-In addition, she has experience of print buying and advertising, and ran a freelance editorial business for nearly 10 years.
+Following her law degree, Lauren has worked in business and reference publishing for nearly 30 years, covering a diverse range of subject areas including consumer reference, local government, politics, banking and financial services, marketing, ELT, dictionaries and law.
+In addition, she has experience of print buying and advertising, and ran a freelance editorial business for over 10 years.
 At Globe, Lauren looks after the day-to-day editorial management of books and ebooks as they progress through the rigorous editing, typesetting, proof reading and printing processes.
-Lauren is married with one son and in her spare time enjoys walking, cryptic crosswords, good restaurants, overseas travel and being a ‘rugby mum’.
+Lauren is married with one son and in her spare time enjoys HIIT workouts, walking, cryptic crosswords, chess, good restaurants, overseas travel and being a ‘rugby/football mum’.

 Nicola ('Nic' to her friends and colleagues) is a graduate marketing professional, and has been with the company for more than 10 years.
 She is a self-confessed data geek, who loves finding ways to reach new corners of her markets.
 For authors, she will be a key point of contact once a book nears completion, and has been known to drive them to distraction with endless questions in her determination to promote their work fairly and effectively.

 Before Globe Law and Business, Nic spent time writing corporate governance reports for PIRC, and in marketing for Reed Elsevier.

 Beyond the office, Nic enjoys staying fit, upcycling old furniture, and keeping up with the demands of her busy family.